 What if you have been mailing something out for a while?
 Well, call them and ask if they are receiving it and ask what they think of it.
 Conduct an ‘informal poll’- they’ll enjoy the chance to share their views and give feedback.

 6 – The market is up and we need listings!

 This is just a simple call – are you thinking of selling or do you know anyone?

 You can preface this call by sending something of value to the people you’re calling (past clients and friends).
 One suggestion is to put together a list of service providers that you know, have used or worked with, and that you recommend (a great opportunity to network in your area, and maybe even get some ad revenue!).
 Then, after they should have received it, give them a call to make sure they have it, and ask if they know anyone who is looking to buy or sell.
-If you’d like a FREE script for this call, you can CLICK THE BUTTON BELOW to have one sent to you.
-This script is from the “7-Day Referral Machine” system, part of the 138+ systems included in the 3-Steps Ultimate Real Estate Success System.
+If you’d like a FREE script for this call, CLICK THE BUTTON BELOW to have one emailed to you.

-I recently launched a show and brand called, I Love Madison (www.ilovemadisonshow.com) and the launch has gone great.
-It’s gone so well, that some people now think that I work for a company called I Love Madison.
+I launched a show and brand called, I Love Madison (www.ilovemadisonshow.com) and it’s gone so well, that some people now think that I work for a company called I Love Madison.
 I have to get people to know that this is not my job (I’m still a REALTOR®), and instead know that this is a project to help those who are new to Madison get connected.
 It would give me yet another reason to call my people.